 Since there are seemingly endless options for day trips from Vienna, I asked fellow travel bloggers who really took the trip to write about their experience.
 This way, you can be certain it’s doable.
 In addition, I researched all the possible transport options to help you with your planning.

-Bratislava is just one hour away by train from the Austrian capital, and train tickets usually cost just 10 Euro.
+Bratislava, the Slovakian capital, is just one hour away by train from the Austrian capital.
 This is a great day trip if you’re staying a couple of days extra in Vienna and want to see something different.

-You can easily see the best of Bratislava in 12 hours, and some of the best spots include the Bratislava castle, Michael’s Gate, St. Martin’s Cathedral, old town, UFO bridge (for a city view), the presidential palace, street art, and the blue church.
+You can easily see the best of Bratislava in 12 hours.
+Some of the top spots include the Bratislava castle, Michael’s Gate, St. Martin’s Cathedral, old town, UFO bridge (for a city view), the presidential palace, street art, and the blue church.

-Make sure to stop at one of the cosy cafes and restaurants in the old town and try some local food.
-From the train station, it’s easy to get to central parts.
+Make sure to stop at one of the cozy cafes and restaurants in the old town and try some local food.
+From the train station, it’s easy to get to the central parts of Bratislava.
 Most of the sightseeing spots are located within walking distance.

-There is no need to buy or reserve train tickets ahead unless you travel during high-season.
+There is no need to buy or reserve train tickets in advance for your day trip from Vienna to Bratislava unless you travel during the high season.
 Trains rarely get full as there are frequent ones daily.